 It’s not a big deal: just call an operator and tell them your name, policy number, the nature of your problem, and any other useful information and they will redirect you to the nearest hospital that accepts coverage by your insurance company.

-You should also keep this information in your wallet in case you can’t call yourself (for instance in case of a bad incident that let you faint or can’t speak).
+You should also keep this information in your wallet in case you can’t call yourself (for instance in case of a bad incident that lets you faint or can’t speak).

 Download, fill out and print this simple form

-We prepared a simple file to fill out, print, and keep in the wallet so as to always have the necessary information available.
+We prepared a simple file to fill out, print, and keep in the wallet to always have the necessary information available.